 what a woman can do. ★"A captivating and impressive debut about a timeless heroine." --Booklist, starred review

 ★"Belongs on every YA shelf."--SLJ, starred review.

 About the Author

 Joy McCullough writes books and plays from her home in the Seattle area, where she lives with her husband and two children.
 She studied theater at Northwestern University, fell in love with her husband atop a Guatemalan volcano, and now spends her days surrounded by books and kids and chocolate.
-Blood Water Paint is her debut novel. www.joymccullough.com@jmcwrites
+Her debut novel, Blood Water Paint, earned four starred reviews and was a Publishers Week Flying Start. www.joymccullough.com@jmcwrites

 No upcoming events available